 By praying with and for these believers, believers who just counseled Paul to avoid Jerusalem, we see a man whose faith led him to prayer because this is what He knew pleased the Lord.
-Again, in 1 Thessalonians, Paul begins the letter by telling them his constant prayer for them.
+Turning back to 1 Thessalonians 2:1-6, let me remind you that Paul begins the letter by telling them his constant prayer for them.
 And part of this prayer included the petition for the Thessalonians to be bold proclaimers of the gospel and that such a prayer and commitment is what pleases the Lord.
 In 1 Thessalonians 2:1-6 we read: